 Related article: How to launch an online store in the metaverse?

 The metaverse brings novel opportunities to create, modify, and interact with content.
-It will most likely be filled with content created by users who can be individuals, companies, institutions, and/or governments.
+You will most likely fill it with content created by users who can be individuals, companies, institutions, or governments.

-Content owners must be prepared for their content’s manipulation and/or unexpected utilization.
+Content owners should prepare themselves for content manipulation and its unexpected utilization.
 For instance, users might decorate their metaverse property with a copyrighted image they don’t own.

 It is, therefore, imperative to consider content control and/or moderation while entering the metaverse.
-The grant of any content licenses for the metaverse should clearly specify who should be able to use or modify your content and in what possible ways.
+The grant of any content licenses for the metaverse should clearly specify who can use or modify your content and in what possible ways.

 Another aspect to consider includes content interoperability across different metaverse platforms.
-It is anticipated that virtual identities and digital goods will be able to travel across metaverse platforms.
+Technological advancements make it possible for virtual identities and digital goods to travel across metaverse platforms.

 The metaverse will likely have its own native economy where users can earn, spend, and invest real money in digital goods and services.
-Different metaverse platforms may accept different currencies or link to different existing payment gateways.
+Also, different metaverse platforms may accept different currencies or link to different existing payment gateways.

-The native economy of a metaverse, including the goods and services within it, is expected to have enormous potential value.
-Therefore, risk mitigation strategies that protect your digital assets must be considered.
+In addition, the native economy of a metaverse, including the goods and services within it, is expected to have enormous potential value.
+Therefore, risk mitigation strategies are considered to protect your digital assets.

 Related article: How to build and launch a metaverse marketplace?

 Content owners must especially protect digital goods and services that move across platforms.
 NFTs present one possible solution to this.
-They are unique digital assets, and their ownership and trade history can easily be tracked on an immutable blockchain.
+They are unique digital assets, and you can easily track their ownership and trade history on an immutable blockchain.

 However, at least for now, NFTs can only help track the token aspect of the asset.
 The content owners will still need to track and protect the use of the content with presently available digital rights management tools.

-While the metaverse presents a wide array of possibilities for businesses across industries, a variety of metaverse legal implications will need to be addressed for it to succeed.
+Moreover, the metaverse presents many possibilities for businesses across industries.
+So a variety of metaverse legal implications will need to be addressed for it to succeed.
 As the platforms mature and user adoption increases, these issues will only become more relevant.

-We cannot predict the exact course of the development and evolution of metaverse’s legal framework.
+We cannot predict the exact course of the development and evolution of the metaverse legal implications.
 But having structured documents and policies will benefit the organizations in the long run.
-Paying close attention to the abovementioned issues and drafting possible solutions can help enterprises beat the competition and excel in the metaverse.
+So paying close attention to the abovementioned issues and drafting possible solutions can help enterprises excel in the metaverse.